Name: James Fung

-Years lived in: 3 months, rented.
+Years lived in: 3 months, rented

-If you happened to catch James' initial house call in August, and were hoping for more photos, the wait is over!
 A designer who recently made the move back to Seattle after living and working in Manhattan, James has created a space that is a nod to both the East and West Coasts.
 Located in the vibrant neighborhood of Capitol Hill in Seattle, the unit itself is in a pre-war brick building filled with vintage charm, including solid wood doors, glass door knobs, and beautiful picture molding.

 Combining the rich design culture of the East coast with the relaxed nature of the Pacific northwest, James' apartment feels modern yet comfortable, a delightful mixture of textures.
 The slate walls opposing cozy linens and fluffy pillows in the bedroom are just the start of the delightful contrast.
 It's simple and stylish, the perfect space for a wandering designer.

 My Style: I grew up near San Francisco, went to school in Seattle, and worked as a designer in New York City, so my style is all over the place.
 I always try to mix that NYC sensibility with the casual nature of the west coast.
 I think it's important to mix items from different places and eras.
 Most importantly, design shouldn't take itself too seriously, and I always make sure there is a little bit of humor in all my designs.

 Inspiration: People.
 I get inspired by seeing how people live.
 I've been fortunate enough to travel quite a bit and I get inspired by seeing the way people make a place for themselves or a home.
 From people who design with a clear vision in mind, to families who create an amazing home just by the things that they have acquired over the years and the life events that have happened there.